brandonnguyen257/Custom-LED-Panel/README.md

 <b>Project Inspiration:</b>

    This project was inspired through my DJing hobby.
-To add more value for future gigs, I wanted to purchase LED lights to decorate my DJ set up.
-However there were many options that were either too expensive or doesn't have custom effects.
+I wanted to purchase LED lights to decorate my DJ set up, but there were only options that were too expensive or didn't include effects.
 I wanted to build my own LED panel so that I can create my own custom effects at half the cost of the other options out there.

 <b>Project Materials:</b>